 Librarian for History, Political Science, and Iberian, Ibero-American & Chicano Studies

 Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources in history, political science, and in Iberian, Latin American and Chicano/Latino Studies.
 I have served the Libraries in the Research and Publications Committee and in the Elections, Nominations and Appointments Committee.
-From 2009 to 2014 I served in the Scholarly Communication Collaborative I have advocated involving faculty members in panels and forums on open access and open education sponsored by the Libraries.
+From 2009 to 2014 I served in the Scholarly Communication Collaborative, advocating involving faculty members and graduate students in panels and forums on open access and open education sponsored by the Libraries.
 From 2007 to 2018 I served in the Diversity Outreach Collaborative, I promote awareness of the increasing diversity brought about by the internationalization of education at the University of Minnesota.
 For 18 years I have co-coordinated a brown bag series sponsored by the Institute for Global Studies where faculty and students in Latin American Studies shared research projects.
 Since March 2020 I serve in the Discovery to Access Stearing Committee.
 I am committed to librarianship as a profession, and consider the Libraries an integral part of the University.

 Master of Arts in Ibero-American Studies from the Catholic University of America

 Master of Science in Library and Information Science from Simmons College Graduate School of Library and Information Science

 Early U.S.-Hispanic Relations, 1776-1860: an Annotated Bibliography (Metuchen, NJ: Scarecrow Press, 1994).